Swedish archipelago, Skagerrak and Oslofjord - Sailboat Charter & Travel - Eye of the Wind

 Notes on the itinerary

 The route described here may change at short notice due to prevailing wind and weather conditions.
-The ship's captain will decide on stopovers and the course of the trip - whenever possible - taking your wishes into account.
-You will experience the trip as a pleasant mixture of adventure and comfort, of taking part and enjoying yourself.
+The ship's command will decide on stopovers and the course of the voyage, taking your wishes into account whenever possible.
+This way, you will experience the trip as a pleasant mix of adventure and comfort, participation and enjoyment.

 Services included

-- 8 nights on the traditional sailing ship Eye of the Wind
+- 8 nights on the traditional sailing ship Eye of the Wind.

-- Accommodation in a comfortable double cabin (single cabin at an extra charge, if available)
+• Accommodation in a comfortable double cabin (single cabin available at extra cost, subject to availability).

-- Full board (incl. all meals; water/coffee/tea)
+- Full board (incl. all meals; water/coffee/tea).

-- Saloon with TV/DVD player and extensive on-board library
+• Saloon with TV / DVD player and extensive on-board library.

-- Hot and cold running water, shower and toilet in each cabin, bed linen, towels and air conditioning
+• Hot and cold running water, shower and toilet in each cabin, bed linen, towels and air conditioning.

 Services not included

-- Arrival and departure, shore excursions, soft drinks and alcoholic beverages.
+• Arrival and departure, shore excursions, soft drinks and alcoholic beverages.

-- For the individual planning of your arrival and departure, we will be happy to arrange a reliable partner travel agency for you. contact us in good time if required.
+• We would be happy to arrange a reliable partner travel agency to help you plan your individual arrival and departure.
+Please contact us in good time if required.

 Additional information